Conformal Anomaly in Yang-Mills Theory and Thermodynamics of Open Confining Strings: Introduction

+Quantum Chromodynamics (QCD) features many nonperturbative properties thanks to the dynamics of the gluons which mediate the strong fundamental forces.
+The~pure gluonic sector of the theory is described by Yang-Mills theory which respects the conformal invariance at the classical level because the classical Yang-Mills Lagrangian possesses no dimensionful parameters.
+As~a result, the~classical processes look identically the same under a rescaling of all coordinates, fields, energies, and~momenta according to their canonical~dimensions.

+The conformal symmetry is, however, broken at quantum level.
+This phenomenon is called quantum conformal anomaly.
+The~appearance of the conformal anomaly is a natural feature of almost any interacting theory because quantum corrections affect differently the physical phenomena that develop at different energy (or spatial) scales.
+The~interaction phenomena are determined by coupling constants of the theory that are called ``constants'' in the classical version of the theory.
+The~presence of the quantum conformal anomaly reveals itself in the fact of the ``running'' of the coupling(s): The~running implies the dependence of the coupling with respect to the energy scale or momentum scale which is involved in the interaction process that is described by this coupling.
+Thus, in~an interacting quantum (field) theory, the~coupling constants are not, strictly speaking, constants: they are functions of the energy involved in the interaction~itself.

-{\bf Introduction.} The most anticipated result of experiments on heavy-ion collisions is a possible creation of a deconfined state of matter in a form of quark-gluon plasma.
+The most exciting outcome of experiments on the relativistic heavy-ion collisions is the creation of the quark-gluon plasma~\cite{Gyulassy:2005npa,Muller:2012ann,Jacak:2012nature}.
+The thermodynamic and transport phenomena of this deconfined state of strongly interacting matter attract the increasing attention of the scientific community~\cite{Romatschke:2007prl,Heinz:2013ar,Ryu:2015prl}.

 Long time ago it was suggested that an enhanced dissociation of heavy quark-antiquark bound states could be a good signal of the deconfinement phase~\cite{Matsui:1986dk}.
 Theoretical efforts aimed to study properties of heavy quarkonia require a nonperturbative input in a form of quark-antiquark potentials at finite temperature~\cite{Brambilla:2004jw,Bazavov:2009us}.
-A powerful numerical tool to study such potentials is based on first-principle calculations of Polyakov loop correlators in lattice simulations of QCD~\cite{Bazavov:2009us}.
-The renormalized correlator of Polyakov loops provides us with the free energy, and -- via thermodynamic relations -- with internal energy and entropy of the heavy quarks~\cite{Kaczmarek:2002mc}.
-Since the quarks are heavy particles they cannot be excited thermally, so that the term ``free energy of heavy quarks'' is usually understood as an excess in free energy of thermal gluons that appears due to presence of the strong chromoelectric fields of the heavy quarks~\cite{Kaczmarek:2002mc}.
+A~powerful numerical tool to study such potentials is based on first-principle calculations of Polyakov loop correlators in lattice simulations of QCD~\cite{Bazavov:2009us}.
+The renormalized correlator of Polyakov loops provides us with the free energy, and---via thermodynamic relations---with internal energy and entropy of the heavy quarks~\cite{Kaczmarek:2002mc}.
+The Polyakov loops introduce the sources of the chromoelectric field in the vacuum.
+Since the sources of the chromoelectric field are static they cannot be excited thermally, so that the term ``free energy of heavy quarks'' is usually understood as an excess in free energy of thermal gluons that appears due to presence of the strong chromoelectric fields of the heavy quarks~\cite{Kaczmarek:2002mc}.

+It is clear that presence of heavy quarks---considered as sources and sinks of the chromoelectric fields---affects thermodynamics of the quark-gluon plasma.
+Despite the fact that the thermodynamic effect of one quark-antiquark pair is not an extensive quantity, a~multiple production of quarkonia may provide a contribution to the bulk properties of the~plasma.